Activity note: Hotel check in from 4:00 p.m.

 Dinner: At our Camp Slaughter campsite, we’ll have another delicious meal prepared by our expert chef.

 Evening: While camping at Slaughter River, there will be opportunities for swimming, reading, writing, reflecting — complete with happy hour and appetizers, socializing, and even singing!
-In the evening, as is the case every evening, around the campfire we’ll talk more about regional history, geology, and Native American perspectives of the land that surrounds us.
+In the evening, as is the case every evening, we'll talk around the campfire about regional history, geology, and Native American perspectives of the land that surrounds us.

 Breakfast: Another hearty breakfast by our chef.